 - 6. Contact a New York State

 Special Education Parent

 Center.
 New York State Special

 Education Parent Centers provide

 parents of students with disabilities

 with information, resources, and

 strategies to assist parents and

 guardians in understanding their

 child's disability and the special

 education process.
 To learn more

 visit www.nysed.gov/early-learning/

 suggested-websites-families.

 - 7. Ask for a mediation.
 There are 24 Community Dispute Resolution Centers across the state that provide mediation services, operating under a contract with the state education department.
-These mediators are not affiliated with NYCPS; their only goal is to resolve disputes amicably and efficiently.
+These mediators are not affiliated with the DOE; their only goal is to resolve disputes amicably and efficiently.

-During mediation, you and a member of the IEP team sit down with a neutral third party who assists and encourages you and NYCPS to reach an agreement.
+During mediation, you and a member of the IEP team sit down with a neutral third party who assists and encourages you and the DOE to reach an agreement.
 A specially trained approved mediator will conduct the mediation.
-During mediation, you and NYCPS discuss the issues and work together to develop a mutually agreeable solution.
+During mediation, you and the DOE discuss the issues and work together to develop a mutually agreeable solution.

-You can request Mediation by emailing the Impartial Hearing Office.
-IHOQuest@schools.nyc.gov.
+You can request a hearing in writing by emailing the impartial hearing office at IHOQuest@schools.nyc.gov.